vectordotdev/vector/rfcs/2021-05-17-7469-load-balancing-aggregators.md

 * Using a dedicated reverse proxy to load balance requests for Vector aggregators should support the largest spread of `sources` with the smallest amount of engineering effort.
 * A solution outside of Vector itself ensures that users can reliably adopt Vector as an aggregator without replacing their existing infrastructure.
 * Most organizations are likely familiar with operating _some_ class of reverse proxy.
-* Dedicated reverse proxy can be specialized and optimized for its task, and the same can be said for Vector itself.
+* A dedicated reverse proxy will be specialized and optimized for its task, and the same can be said for Vector itself.

 ## Prior Art